 Founder and CEO of the Three Squirrels brand, Liaoyuan Zhang, has decided on squirrels as their brand name because he believed anyone would be fond of adorable animals, also the image of squirrel creates a direct association with nuts.
 Moreover, the image of the brand – three cute animated squirrels are being used as the company’s mascot, on the product’s packaging as well as in all kinds of advertisement.

-The one-of-a-kind relation between Three Squirrels and their consumers
+The one-of-a-kind relation between Three Squirrels snacks and their consumers

 From the very beginning, Three Squirrels’ aim is to be the best Chinese e-commerce nut brand.
 The only distribution channel used is B2C.
 Without retailers in between, Three Squirrels is able to offer Chinese consumers better price and most importantly better consumption experience.